Michael Bronstein received his PhD (with distinction) in Computer Science from the Technion in 2007.

 Highlights of his research were featured in CNN, SIAM News, Wired, and in the Abel lecture given in Oslo in honor of the 2009 Abel Prize laureate Prof. Mikhail Gromov.

 Michael Bronstein is the alumnus of the Technion Excellence Program and the Academy of Achievement.

-He is a Senior Member of IEEE, member of SIAM and EUROGRAPHICS, and ACM Distinguished Speaker.
+He is a Fellow of IAPR, Senior Member of IEEE, member of SIAM and EUROGRAPHICS, and ACM Distinguished Speaker.

 His research was recognized by numerous awards, including the Kasher prize (2002), Thomas Schwartz award (2002), Hershel Rich Technion Innovation award and the Gensler prize for research on face recognition (2003), the Copper Mountain Conference on Multigrid Methods Best Paper award (2005), the Adams Fellowship (2005), EUROGRAPHICS Service Award (2012), and SGP Best Paper Award (2016).

-Google Faculty Research award (2016), Radcliffe fellowship (2017) from the Institute for Advanced Study at Harvard University, and Rudolf Diesel industrial fellowship (2017) from TU Munich.
+Google Faculty Research awards (2015, 2017), Amazon Machine Learning Research award (2018), Radcliffe fellowship (2017) from the Institute for Advanced Study at Harvard University, and Rudolf Diesel industrial fellowship (2017) from TU Munich.

 In 2014, he was selected as a Young Scientist by the World Economic Forum (WEF), an honor bestowed on forty world's leading scientists under the age of forty.
 He was a guest speaker at the WEF New Champions Meeting in Dalian, China in 2015.